theCygnus/progini/presentation/intro.rst

 * Maulwurf-like demo game
 * Click the boxes when they appear
-* Javascript + executed in fullscreen browser on lantern projector
+* Javascript + executed in full screen browser on lantern projector

 ----